Andrew-R-Stephens/game-Into_the_Woods/README.md

 <br>

-<p>Into the Woods is a 2D platformer game which derives ideas from platformer titles like <em>"Ori and the Blind Forest"</em>.</p>
+<p><b>Into the Woods</b> is a 2D platformer game.
+It's inspired by platformer titles like <em>"Ori and the Blind Forest"</em>.</p>
-<p>The entire game was developed from scratch, save for two libraries, <em>"javazoom"</em> and <em>"Gson"</em>, which assisted in audio streaming and Json file parsing, respectively.</p>

-<p><em><b>Into The Woods</b></em> exists to satisfy the software portion of the Software Engineering curriculum at <b>SUNY College at Old Westbury</b>.
-We are instructed to create a software solution with our assigned team and use it to create the documentation.
-We had very far reaching goals, and managed to satisfy nearly all of them, between the software development and documentation, within 3 months.</p>
+<p>I built this this entire system from scratch within 3 months.
+Development continues - for the passion, fulfillment, and a challenge.</p>

 <br>